 2015-2018 GMC Yukon

 2015-2018 Chevrolet Tahoe

 RECALL Subject: Vacuum Pump May Decrease Power Brake Assist , 1 INVESTIGATION(S)

 Potential Number of Units Affected: 3,456,111

 SEPTEMBER 2019 – General Motors LLC (GM) is recalling certain 2015-2017 Cadillac Escalade, 2014-2018 Chevrolet Silverado, GMC Sierra, 2015-2018 Chevrolet Suburban, Tahoe, GMC Yukon vehicles.
 The amount of vacuum created by the vacuum pump may decrease over time.
 As the vacuum level drops, the brake assist decreases, increasing braking effort, extending the distance required to stop the vehicle, thereby increasing the risk of a crash.
 GM will notify owners, and dealers will reprogram the Electronic Brake Control Module, free of charge.
 The manufacturer has not yet provided a notification schedule.
 GM’s number for this recall is N192268490.

-We offer a Free Consultation regarding your rights as a consumer.
+We offer a Free Case Review regarding your rights as a consumer.

 We are Lemon Law Attorneys and we represent owners of defective vehicles covered under the Lemon Law.
 We have successfully settled claims for thousands of lemon law clients.
 We take pride in our ability to assure that our clients enjoy the justice they deserve.

 Free Confidential Case Review